This chapter discusses the following topics:

 SYBASE_PROFILE in Profile Name field.

-SYBASE_PROFILE and select the SQL Translation tab to inspect the profile to see how the statement was translated.
+SYBASE_PROFILE and select the SQL Translation tab to inspect the profile and view the translated statement.

 The following sections describe how to install and configure the SQL Translation Framework from the command line: